benradstone/sc-tw-assignment/technical-writer/assignment.md

 If you use the `logs` command in the example above, the information is outputted to your terminal.

-To explore the logs using `less`, use the following command:
+Alternatively, use the following command to explore the logs using `less`:

 ```shell
 kubectl logs <pod-name> --namespace <namespace-name> | less